lefex/PMFMDB-iOS/README.md

 - You can copy the SQL to run;
 - You can select a common SQL to run;

+#Install
+- In the directory ./lib.
+Drag PMFMDB and FMDB to you project, If you have installed FMDB, you should not drag FMDB to your project.
+- Import "PMMainViewController.h" in you view controller when you use.
+- You must make the database path is same to your project, and then assign to PMMainViewController

 #Usage
 There is one main class in PMFMDB:
 * `PMMainViewController`- The main view controller that you will present.<br>